uttori/uttori-data-tools/docs/data-stream.md

 <a name="DataStream"></a>

 ## DataStream
-Helpter class to ease working with binary files.
+Helper class to ease working with binary files.

 **Kind**: global class
 **Properties**